Getting MoRE out of Mixture of Language Model Reasoning Experts: Abstract

 \section{Abstract}

-One of the ultimate quests of question answering (\qa{}) is to deploy a system that can answer any type of question from the users, and refrain from answering when it does not know the answer.
-While recent advancements in scaling large language models (LLMs) brought significant improvements on various \qa{} datasets, it remains difficult for a single model to generalize across question types that require distinct reasoning abilities.
-In this paper, we first provide empirical evidence that state-of-the-art LLMs such as Codex suffer from poor generalizability on question types beyond those seen in the prompt.
-To address this, we propose a Mixture-of-Prompt-Experts (\mope{}) system that ensembles multiple specialized LLMs.
-We first implement each specialized model based on the same backbone model (Codex) but with prompts optimized for different reasoning categories including factual, multihop, mathematical, and commonsense reasoning.
-By strategically selecting the best specialized model for each given question, our \mope{} system significantly outperforms any single specialized model on a collection of 12 \abr{qa} datasets from four reasoning types.
-Moreover, the attribution and agreement among specialized expert models offer greater interpretability, allowing for better selective question answering.
-Our human study further confirms that presenting the expert predictions and answer selection process helps annotators more accurately decide when to trust the system's output.
-We release all code and data to facilitate future work.~\footnote{\href{https://github.com/NoviScl/MoPE}{https://github.com/NoviScl/MoPE}}
+While recent large language models (\llm{}s) improve on various question answering (\qa{}) datasets, it remains difficult for a single model to generalize across question types that require distinct reasoning abilities.
+We provide empirical evidence that state-of-the-art \llm{}s suffer from poor generalizability on reasoning types beyond those seen in the prompt.
+To remedy this, we propose a Mixture-of-Reasoning-Experts (\mope{}) framework that ensembles diverse specialized language models.
+We specialize the backbone language model with prompts optimized for different reasoning categories, including factual, multihop, mathematical, and commonsense reasoning.
+Our key insight is to leverage agreement among the specialized experts to select the best answer for each question, or to abstain from answering.
+This gives \mope{} higher accuracy than any single specialized model on a collection of 12 \abr{qa} datasets from four reasoning types.
+Beyond generalizability, the interpretable design of \mope{} improves selective question answering results compared to baselines without incorporating inter-expert agreement.
+This framework is also more interpretable and useful to human consumers of \qa{} outputs.
+Our human study confirms that presenting expert predictions and the answer selection process helps annotators more accurately calibrate when to trust the system's output.
+We release all code and data to facilitate future work.~\footnote{\href{https://github.com/NoviScl/MoRE}{https://github.com/NoviScl/MoRE}}